-Most dictation apps treat every app the same.
-But how you write in Slack is different from how you write in Gmail, which is different from how you write in VS Code.
-Whisperer's per-app profiles solve this by automatically switching dictation modes based on which app is in the foreground.
+Dictation apps usually treat every app the same.
+But the way you write in Slack is different from Gmail, which is different from VS Code.
+Whisperer switches modes automatically based on which app you're in.

 - Slack: You want casual, conversational text.
 No formal punctuation overkill.